hauke96/the-green-spot/content/posts/zugspitze-2022/index.en.md

 # Georg-Jäger-Steig

-At least for a winter tour I recommend at the bench at the beginning of the Georg-Jäger-Steig the **climbing equipment to put on**, there are no belays yet, but rockfall danger is given and besides, it is nice and level here, protected and you have space.
+At least on a winter tour I recommend to **put on the climbing gear** at this bench, because here begins the via ferrata Georg-Jäger-Steig.
+There are no climbing protections here yet, but there is a risk of rockfall and besides, here it's flat, protected and you have space.
-In summer you may get to the Wiener-Neustädter-Hütte without belaying, but more on belaying below.
+In summer you may get to the alpine hut Wiener-Neustädter-Hütte without climbing protection, but more about safety below.

 {{< imgScale "GOPR8131_1600.jpg" "The view from the green strip at the height of the old middle station is breathtaking!"
 "500x" >}}

-Then begins the **Georg-Jäger-Steig**, which leads to the **Wiener-Neustädter-Hütte**.
+Then the **Georg-Jäger-Steig** begins, which leads to the alpine hut **Wiener-Neustädter-Hütte**.

 The up trail to the old lift support is still quite walkable.
 Steep, but here and there steps have been built from wooden boards.

-At 1900 m you then reach a ridge at which also a hiking trail from the direction of Eibsee arrives.
+At 1900 m / 6230 ft you then reach a ridge at which also a hiking trail from the direction of Eibsee arrives.
 From here it then changed to the north side of the Zugspitze massif and there was snow, which was partly trampled and somewhat slippery, and there was a decent cold wind blowing.
-Here you should -- at least with lying and firmly trodden snow -- really watch out, there is not yet a safety!
+Here you should -- at least with lying and firmly trodden snow -- really watch out, there is not yet any safety!

 {{< imgScale "GOPR8139_1600.jpg" "View from the ridge towards Eibsee."
 "500x" >}}

 {{< imgScale "GOPR8140_1600.jpg" "View along the ridge to the beginning of the via ferrata part.
-On the rock, the belay begins."
+On the rock, the climbing protection begins."
 "500x" >}}

 Shortly after the turnoff towards Eibsee, however, comes the point from which a belay is in place.
 I was from then on the north side, the snow had thawed, but at night again frozen smooth.
-Accordingly, the whole was slippery, the use of the fuse is highly recommended!
+Accordingly, the whole path was very slippery, the use of the safety is highly recommended!

-{{< imgScale "GOPR8139_1600.jpg" "View of the Eibsee."
+{{< imgScale "GOPR8143_1600.jpg" "View back towards the ridge, on the left you can see the safety rope."
 "500x" >}}

-{{< imgScale "GOPR8143_1600.jpg" "View back towards the ridge, on the left you can see the belay rope."
-"500x" >}}

-The trail itself was easy, though, and the via ferrata feeling began.
+However, the trail itself was easy and the via ferrata feeling began.

 # Break off

-About at the height of the current Tiroler Zugspitzbahn, however, the belay ends again, but on one side it continues steeply downhill and the path is still slightly icy.
+About at the height of the current cable car Tiroler Zugspitzbahn, however, the safety ends again, but on one side it continues steeply downhill and the path is still slightly icy.
 Since I had no suitable equipment for slippery and icy terrain with me, it was the end for me here.

 {{< imgScale "GOPR8144_1600.jpg" "End of my tour.
 You can see the last bit of the rope, after that there is no belay.
 The path was slippery and to the left it went downhill almost vertically."
 "500x" >}}

-You can also see the place in the [video mentioned at the beginning](https://www.youtube.com/watch?v=OF-8TFnyRVY&t=66s), but there is significantly less snow.
+You can also see the place in the [video mentioned above](https://www.youtube.com/watch?v=OF-8TFnyRVY&t=66s), but there is significantly less snow.

-Up to here I have covered 5.7 km and 1050 meters of altitude and it took me 3:40h.
+Up to here I have covered 5.7 km / 3.5 mi and 1050 m / 3440 ft of altitude and it took me 3:40h.
-For me as a flatland hiker from Hamburg a solid result.
+For me as a flatland hiker from Hamburg (nothern Germany) a solid result.
 However, I also hurried a bit and you should plan for a relaxed hike (especially as a group) quite about 5 hours to the Wiener-Neustädter-Hütte, or trust the times on signposts.

 # Way back

 The way back was on the one hand relaxed (I knew the route now), but on the other hand very exhausting for the knees and legs.
-On the way I met the first other hiker of the day, who followed the same strategy as me: as far up as it is possible and if it goes no further back again.
+On the way I met the first other hiker of the day, who followed the same strategy as me: as far up as it's possible and return if it goes no further.

 At the Gamsalmhütte were then a few more people on the road, but generally it was quite empty.

 # Conclusion

 What can I say, it was a really nice tour and I'm glad not to have made this in the peak season.
-I am also glad about the early termination.
+I'm also glad about the early termination.

 However, if you seriously intend to make the route in winter to the Zugspitze, you definitely need more suitable equipment, everything else is life-threatening!